joby47/pdf_merge/README.md

 This simple Python module aims to assist with scanning two-sided, multi-page documents using such scanners.
 Its purpose is to combine the individual image files obtained from the automatic feed scanning into a single PDF document.

+## Preparation
+In order to get the scanned document in to the appropriate format to use with pdf_merge, please follow the steps bellow.
+1. Begin by scanning the odd-numbered pages in the order they appear in the document.
+Place the document to be scanned into the scanner feed as you usually would.
+Select the option to scan to individual images (e.g. JPEG) from the scanner menu and scan the document.
+2. Save the image files of the odd-numbered pages into a single directory which contains no other files.
+3. Now scan the even-numbered pages.
+Place the document into the scanner feed 'backwards' by flipping it on its long edge.
+The reveerse side of the last page should now be on top.
+Scan the pages to individual image files as before
+4. Save the image files of the even-numbered pages into a separate empty directory.
+5. Use the pdf_merge modules to merge the image files into a single PDF document.

 ## Usage
 The purpose of the pdf_merge module is create a single PDF file of a document, the pages of which have been scanned into separate image files.